jrcalabrese/tablecloth/README.md

 ## Introduction

-The **tablecloth** package is a continual work-in progress and is a collection of functions that help to create and format tables to be publication-ready.
+The **tablecloth** is a collection of functions to help create and format APA-style tables.

 If you have questions or comments, feel free to DM me on Twitter `@jrosecalabrese`.